Van Beest is a member of various industry organizations

-IRO - Association of Dutch Suppliers in the Oil and Gas Industry
+IRO - Association of Dutch Suppliers in the Offshore Energy Industry

 The IRO association was founded in 1971.
 IRO represents the interests of 300 member companies towards the Dutch government and prospective customers, they facilitate export promotion, give subsidies for innovative technology and they have a wealth of information available.
 Van Beest is an IRO member company.

 Members cover all activities involved in the supply industry, such as engineering, field development, pipeline installation, maintenance and material and equipment supply / manufacturing, onshore as well as offshore.